psychemedia/middle-english-romances/sir-orfeo.md

 The king into his chamber is go,
 And oft swoned opon the ston
 And made swiche diol `[dole]` and swiche mon,
-That neighe his liif was y spent ;
+That neighe his liif was y spent;
 Ther was non amendement.
 He cleped to gider his barouns,
 Erls, lordes of renouns,
-And when thai al y comen were :
+And when thai al y comen were:
 Lordinges, he said, bifor you here
 Ich ordainy min heigh steward
 To wite `[order]` mi kingdom after ward,
 In mi stede ben he schal,
 To kepe mi londes over al,
 For now Ichave mi quen y lore, `[lost]`
-The fairest levedi that ever was bore ;
+The fairest levedi that ever was bore;
 Never eft y nil no woman se,
 Into wildernes Ichil te, `[roam]`
 And live ther ever more,
-With wilde bestes in holtes `[woods]` hore ;
+With wilde bestes in holtes `[woods]` hore;
 And when ye under stond that y be spent,
 Make you than a parlement,
-And chese you a newe king :
+And chese you a newe king:
 Now doth your best with al mi thing.

 Tho was ther wepeing in the halle,
-And grete cri among hem alle ;
+And grete cri among hem alle;
 Unnethe `[scarcely]` might old or yong
 For wepeing speke a word with tong.
 Thai kneled adoun al y fere, `[together]`
 And praid him yif his wille were,
 That he no schuld nought from hem go.
-Do way ! quath he, it schal be so :
+Do way! quath he, it schal be so:
 All his kingdom he forsoke,
-But a sclavin `[pilgrim's robe]` on him he toke ;
+But a sclavin `[pilgrim's robe]` on him he toke;
 He no hadde kirtel, no hode,
 Schert, no nother gode,
 Bot his harp he toke algate, `[however]`
-And dede him barfot out atte gate :
+And dede him barfot out atte gate:
 No man most with him go.
-O way ! what ther was wepe and wo,
+O way! what ther was wepe and wo,
 When he that hadde ben king with croun,
 Went so poverlich out of toun.
 Thurch wode, and over heth,
 Into the wildernes he geth,
 Nothing he fint that him is ays, `[ease]`
-Bot ever he liveth in gret malais `[discomfort]` ;
+Bot ever he liveth in gret malais `[discomfort]`;
 He that hadde y werd the fowe `[fur (variegated)]` and griis, `[fur (gray)]`
 And on bed the purper biis, `[linen]`
 Now on hard hethe he lith,
-With leves and gresse he him writh `[wraps]` :
+With leves and gresse he him writh `[wraps]`:
 He that hadde castels, and tours,
-River, forest, frith with flours ;
+River, forest, frith with flours;
 Now, thei it commenci to snewe and frese,
-This king mot make his bed in mese `[moss (?)]` :
+This king mot make his bed in mese `[moss (?)]`:
 He that had y had knightes of priis.
 Bifor him kneland, and levedis,
 Now seth he no thing that him liketh,
-Bot wild wormes by him striketh :
+Bot wild wormes by him striketh:
 He that had y had plente
 Of mete and drink, of ich deynte,
 Now may he al day digge and wrote, `[grub]`
-Er he finde his fille of rote ;
+Er he finde his fille of rote;
 In somer he liveth bi wild frut,
-And berren, bot gode lite ;
+And berren, bot gode lite;
 In winter may he no thing finde,
-Bot rote, grases, and the rinde ;
+Bot rote, grases, and the rinde;
 Al his bodi was oway dwine
 For missays, and al to chine, `[shrunken]`
-Lord ! who may telle the sore
+Lord! who may telle the sore
-This king sufferd ten yere and more :
+This king sufferd ten yere and more:
 His here of his berd, blac and rowe, `[rough]`
-To his girdel stede was growe ;
+To his girdel stede was growe;
 His harp, where on was al his gle,
-He hidde in an holwe tre ;
+He hidde in an holwe tre;
 And, when the weder was clere and bright,
 He toke his harp to him wel right,
 And harped at his owhen wille,
 Into alle the wode the soun gan schille,
 That alle the wilde bestes that ther beth,
-For joie abouten him thai teth `[gather]` ;
+For joie abouten him thai teth `[gather]`;
 And all the foules that ther were,
-Come and sete on ich a brere ;
+Come and sete on ich a brere;
 To here his harping a fine, `[at last]`
 So miche melody was ther in.
 And when he his harping lete wold,